Troll Resort steals my heart with fresh snow and friendly people

 And about that name?

-You might “know” Beat from the TV series Timber Kings.
-I was fortunate enough to get to meet him face to face and ski some fresh lines with him.
-Riding up the T-bar with Baet, we struck up a conversation and I asked him why he loves Troll and what he’d miss if he had to leave.
+You might know Beat from the TV series, Timber Kings.
+I was fortunate enough to get to meet him face-to-face and ski some fresh lines with him.
+Riding up the T-bar with Beat, we struck up a conversation and I asked him why he loves Troll and what he would miss if he had to leave.

-“You wouldn’t get me out of this place.
+"You wouldn't get me out of this place.
 I would miss the people the most, as well as the ability to completely disconnect.
-Here.
-I can truly disconnect from the world and the internet and even cell service is tough.
+Here, I can truly disconnect from the world, as the internet and even cell service is tough.
 That is what I love.
-I love what I do and I love the people surrounding me and this is a small community we all love to call home.”
+I love what I do and I love the people surrounding me and this is a small community we all love to call home."